ibm-cloud-docs/vmwaresolutions/shared/shared_managing.md

 View the summary and detailed information of the {{site.data.keyword.vmwaresolutions_full}} Shared virtual data center instance and set the **admin** password to access the vCloud Director Management console.

-## Procedure to view virtual data center instances
+## Procedure to view virtual data center instance summary
 {: #shared_managing-viewing}

 To view a summary of all the VMware Solutions Shared virtual data center instances that are provisioned for a user account, complete the following steps: